Son of Beast: Layout

 After loading the train, riders left the station making a 51 ft left-hand drop into a series of short hops before turning into the 218 ft lift hill.
 At the crest of the lift hill, the track made a left-hand turn over to the first drop, where it dropped 214 ft to the ground followed by a 70-degree banked turn to the right.
 Riders then descended 164 ft down a second drop into a left-hand double helix.
-Coming out of the helix, the train passed through a mid-course brake run dropping into a straight section of track (where the vertical loop was prior to 2006), before entering another helix, riding a series of short hills, and ending at the final brake run.
+Coming out of the helix, the train passed through a mid-course brake run dropping into a straight section of track (where the vertical loop was prior to its removal after the 2006 season), before entering a right-hand double helix nestled into the structure of the lift hill and the turn to the first drop.
+After leaving the helix, trains crossed over a smaller hill, then made a three quarter right hand turn before diving under the previous drop and rising up into the final brake run.
 One cycle of the ride lasted about 2 minutes and 20 seconds.

 The superstructure of the roller coaster used yellow pine, while the track piles were made of Douglas fir.
 Son of Beast was supported by 2,414 footers, which extended 11 ft into the ground.
 In addition, 225,000 21 in steel bolts and over 22 ST of nails were used to secure the roller coaster's superstructure.
 Before the loop was removed in December 2006, it had a steel structure and a wooden track.
 About 2,500,000 board feet of timber were used in Son of Beast's construction, and the ride itself covered 12 acre.

 World records

 At the time of its introduction in 2000, Son of Beast was the only wooden roller coaster nationally ranked in the top 10 for track height, track length, drop height, and speed.
 It set several world records becoming the tallest and fastest wooden roller coaster in the world, as well as becoming the second longest following its predecessor, The Beast.
 In addition, when it opened, Son of Beast was the only wooden roller coaster to feature a vertical loop.
 The loop was removed prior to the 2007 season.
-Many records have never been surpassed by another wooden roller coaster.
-If Son of Beast were still standing today, it would be the tallest and fastest wooden coaster in the world, and it would have the world's longest drop.
+Its records for height, speed, and drop length remain unbroken.

 The seven world records held at its introduction were: